-Budgeted expenditures in the General Fund are expected to rise approximately 5% to \$2,363,405.
-The largest increments are in employee compensation, including compensation and benefits adjustments.
+Budgeted expenditures in the General Fund are expected to rise approximately 5% to \$2,535,000.
+The largest increments are in employee compensation, including both salary and benefits adjustments.

-The City has chosen not to appropriate fund balance in the fiscal year 2022 budget.
-Management believes that increased revenues and continued restrictions on spending will maintain the City's financial position.
-As the City considers future revenue sources, it has determined that a \$0.01 increase in the property tax rate will result in additional revenues of approximately \$1.3 million at current values and collection rate.
+The City has chosen not to appropriate fund balance in the fiscal year 2024 budget.
+Management believes that increased revenues and continued limitations on spending will maintain the City's financial position.
+As the City considers future revenue sources, it has determined that each \$0.01 increase in the property tax rate will result in additional revenues of approximately \$16,000 at current property values and tax collection rate.
 Though management believes current growth will generate enough revenue to support City operations, a careful analysis of property tax revenue will be considered in future years' budgets.